Full-course dinner: Service à la russe

-Table setting

-Service à la russe
+Table setting for Service à la russe

 Cover (place setting) for a formal or semi-formal dinner of 6 courses served à la russe: oysters, soup, fish, entrée, roast, and dessert.
 The entrée served in this meal does not require a knife and is eaten with a fork only.
 Dessert flatware is brought to the table with the dessert plate.
 For a meal with more courses, additional flatware would be brought to the table at the time the dish is served.
 (Lida Seely.
 Mrs. Seely’s Cook Book, 1902.)

 The details of presentation and table setting in service à la russe are variously described by culinary writers from the late 19th to the 20th centuries, including Urbain Dubois and Émile Bernard, Charles Pierce, S. O. Johnson (‘Daisy Eyebright’), Mrs. Van Koert Schuyler, Lida Seely, Emily Post, and Amy Vanderbilt.

 The table is set with candles, flowers, and cold foods.
 In the late 19th century, sweet entremets, cakes, pastries, fruit, nuts, and bonbons were typical.
 In the 20th century, nuts, olives, celery, and radishes, or only nuts, were more common.

 The cover (place setting) for each guest is laid with a service plate (also called a place plate), napkin, flatware, and stemware.
 The cover may also include a roll or other piece of bread, a place card, and a menu.
 Salt cellars and pepper pots are placed between guests.

 Forks are laid to the left of the service plate and knives to the right, placed in the order they will be used, going from the outermost fork and knife to the innermost.
 A tablespoon for the soup is laid to the right of the knives, and a small fork for oysters or other cold hors d’œuvres is laid to the right of the spoon.
-No more than three forks and three knives are laid with the cover (apart from the oyster fork), enough to accommodate the first three courses after the soup (typically fish, entrée, and roast, or fish, roast, and salad or vegetable entremets).
+No more than three forks and three knives are laid with the cover (apart from the oyster fork), enough to accommodate the first three courses after the soup (typically fish, entrée, and roast; or fish, roast, and vegetable entremets).
 If there are more courses, additional flatware is brought to the table at the time the course is served.

 Seely notes that service plates are not always used in British table service.
 Culinary writers generally agree that the flatware for the cover is limited to three forks and three knives, but Schuyler states that the table can be set with all the flatware needed for the meal, a practice Post criticizes.